Every aspect of music is personal.

 - Each player being encouraged to celebrate their identity rather than compete against or conform to others.

 Within these goals there are of course core skills and understanding which I believe must underpin all piano playing education, and which ensure players develop independence in their learning.
 Piano lessons should not be simply a commodity in which the student alone determines the course.

-In a future blog post on the subject, I am going to identify what I believe these core essentials are – the same essential basics that I taught Bradley and so many others – and explain why they are important.
-Stay tuned!
+In my article The Three Treasures of Music Learning, I identify what I believe these core essentials are – the same essential basics that I taught Bradley and so many others – and explain why they are important.
+You can read it here!